-Is Boric Acid Bad for Pets?
+Is Boric Acid Safe For Pets?

 Generally considered a safe poison for control of insect pests and fungi, boric acid is commonly used in very small quantities in a household environment.
 But boric acid is a hazardous substance that can endanger pets if it's ingested or inhaled in significant amounts or over extended periods.